-The first time you log in to SAM.gov after June 29, 2018, you’ll be asked to create a login.gov user account (assuming you don’t already have one).
-Going forward, you will use your login.gov username and password every time you log in to SAM.gov.
+The first time you log in to SAM.gov after June 29, 2018, you’ll be asked to create a new login.gov user account (assuming you’ve already gone through the SAM registration process).
+Going forward, you will use your new SAM online login username and password every time you log in to SAM.gov.
 Your current SAM.gov username and password will no longer work.

 Login.gov is a service that offers secure and private online access to government programs, such as federal benefits, services, and applications.
-With a login.gov account, you can sign into multiple government websites (including SAM.gov) with the same username and password.
+With a login.gov account, you can sign into multiple government websites (including the Federal System for Award Management) with the same username and password.

 If you already have a login.gov account check the email address associated with it.
 If your current login.gov account matches the email address associated with your SAM.gov account, you are ready for the new login process.
-Otherwise, you will need to create a new login.gov account the first time you log in to SAM.gov after June 29, 2018.
+Otherwise, you will need to go through the SAM registration process and create a new login.gov account the first time you log in to SAM.gov after June 29, 2018.

 To prepare for the addition of login.gov to the SAM.gov login process - and to be able to migrate your SAM.gov roles - you must know and use the email address associated with your current SAM.gov user account.* (see below for instructions)